WickedMonkeySoftware/abundatrade_plugin/readme.txt

  * Download the zip file.
  * Go to your WordPress admin panel and select add new plugin, upload, locate your zip file.
- * Browse to ‘MoneyPress : Abundatrade Edition’ in your admin settings menu.
+ * Browse to ï¿½MoneyPress : Abundatrade Editionï¿½ in your admin settings menu.
  * Enter your Abundtrade affiliate ID.
- * Enter the ‘[abundatrade]’ on any page you want to show the calculator on.
+ * Enter the ï¿½[abundatrade]ï¿½ on any page you want to show the calculator on.

 == Frequently Asked Questions ==